 The UCL SSEES Library Romanian collections mirror the main areas of research and interest for the School with a focus on important scholarly resources on history, politics and sociology, economics and business, and language, literature and culture.
 They are of international importance and provide the basis for excellence in teaching and research of the School.

-Books on the historical Principality of Moldavia are to be found with the Romanian section, although books on the Moldavian S.S.R. and the current state of Moldova are shelved with the Russian and Soviet part of the Library's collection (classmark R.XXI.8).
+Books on the historical Principality of Moldavia are to be found with the Romanian collection, although books on the Moldavian S.S.R. and the current state of Moldova have a separate shelfmark.
 Books on Transylvania may be similarly divided between the Romanian and Hungarian sections of the Library.

 The majority of the collection consists of works in Romanian or English, although occasionally books may also be acquired in other European languages.

 The strength of the Romanian collection owes much to the purchase by the School in 1952 of some 3,500 items from the library of Dr Moses Gaster, who was a pioneer of the study of Romanian literature.
 Thanks to this purchase, the School acquired a valuable collection of sixteenth, seventeenth and eighteenth century books, many printed in what is now Romania, as well as books and pamphlets of later date on all aspects of Romania, its language and literature..

 Some historically important and rare travel books including accounts of travel through Romania, Wallachia and Moldavia before 1860, and historic maps were digitised as part of the EU’s Europeana Travel project.

 The Library holdings also include archive collections of interest in the study of Romanian history, especially in the correspondence and papers of Professors R.W. and Hugh Seton-Watson.
 A selection of digitised archive material can be seen in the UCL SSEES Special Collections.